Kai-Meiklejohn/SimulatedAnnealing-BoxStacker/README.md

    printStack(best);
    ```

 This will let you observe how simulated annealing alone can build up a stack from a random starting point.
-This is useful for testing and for small/simple test cases.
+Use this to see that the Simulated Annealing actually works when the DP part is too good and

----
+solves the problem.